verveguy/tana-helper/README.md

 `cd tana-helper`

-Create a virtualenv called `env` ad activate it
+Create a virtualenv called `env` and activate it

 `python3 -m venv env`